elastic/ecs/rfcs/text/0041-asset-integration.md

 * Introduces a new field set called `assets`.
 <!-- * Additional fields in the `host` object --->

 This proposal will also facilitate storing host and user inventory within the security solution (the entity store).
+Schema/ field sets defined here focus on asset inventory data sources.
+Additional fields may need to be appended (ideally within this RFC lifecycle) to support the entity store needs.

 <!--
 Stage X: Provide a brief explanation of why the proposal is being marked as abandoned.
 This is useful context for anyone revisiting this proposal or considering similar changes later on.